raisimTech/raisimLib/docs/sections/RaisimUnreal.rst

 |
 |
 Compared to other visualizers, RaisimUnreal looks absolutely stunning.
-However, it is much like video games and you need a good GPU.
+However, it is much like video games and you need a good GPU to get high fps.
-Do not use it during training.
+Do not use it during training because otherwise it will slow down your training.
-It will use 100% of your GPU to get the highest fps (capped at 120 fps).
+It will use 100% of your GPU to get the highest fps.
-It can be used for visualization after training.
+I perfer to use it for visualization of final policies after training.

 To use RaisimUnreal, you do not have to commit anything.
 From the server side, it is absolutely the same as raisimUnity.
-All you have to do is to create the server instance and launch it (check ``examples/server``).
+All you have to do is to create the server instance and launch it (check the examples in ``examples/server``).

 Textures/Types
 ==================================

 You can set complex appearance (i.e., types/textures) on ``Ground`` and ``HeightMap``.
-Available appearances are as shown
+The available appearances are as shown

 Ground
 ----------